What can lesser living organisms teach decision makers and decision scientists?

 What could happen if human beings sent out messages, updating their status of what they are doing and where they are?
 What could happen if other people get to understand that there is quorum and there is a cause they can identify with – sort of getting an intra-species signal?
 The outcome was fairly clear in January 2011.
 The world called it the “Arab Spring”.
 The world is still embroiled in what began as a march to Tahrir Square in Cairo popularized on Facebook.
 Our world of business needs marches where multidisciplinary leaders come together to move forward on ideas that are viral in adoption and can impact behaviors, helping decide on sticky issues and shaping public policy.
 Issues such as finding safe food, access to clean drinking water, faster response to disasters, and/or finding inexpensive capital need many business leaders who have experience with specific themes to come together.

 We believe that decision makers in business are best poised to think of potential solutions.
 Decisions made within large enterprises are affecting consumers, changing behaviors of communities and shaping public policy.
-These decisions are being made with the help of Decision Scientists who pull consumption data, transform them to usable formats, model new behaviors, suggest interventions and monitor the impact of decisions made.
+These decisions are being made with the help of Decision Scientists who pull consumption data, transform them to usable formats, model new behaviors, suggest interventions and monitor the impact of decisions made, jointly called decision sciences.
 What if we could engage the best of decision makers and best of decision scientists in conversation to help ask the right questions, help navigate them through data-driven decision making, have them co-learn disciplines that drive other industries, facilitate collaboration and co-innovate?
 We believe that the idea is very potent.
 However, there seemed to be a problem.

 When we asked decision makers what inhibited them from making effective decisions faster within an enterprise, their response was fairly predictable – more than half of the stated reasons pointed to poor sharing of information.
 This stemmed from lack of sophistication of collaboration technologies to unavailability of experts, poor incentive structures and mistrust.
 This wasn’t new to us.
 We had seen how difficult it was to get people to collaborate towards change.
 When we flipped the question by asking the same decision makers what opportunities they felt were available in coming up with innovative ideas across the decision sciences theme, the world seemed to open up.
 None of the reasons that stifled enterprises were issues any longer as the window expanded to cross-industry collaboration.
 Decision makers simply rose to the larger purpose.